The views expressed by the host on this program make more sense than anything anybody else out there is saying.

 This on Meet the Press yesterday, David Gregory talking to former spokesman Robert Gibbs.

-He said, You've seen Senator McCain saying that this uh over the line here, Obama spiking the football, celebrating, talking about how great he was for getting Osama.
+He said, you've seen Senator McCain saying that this over-the-line here, Obama spike in a football, celebrating, talking about how great he was for getting Osama.

 Certainly it's not over the line.